OrienteerBAP/Orienteer-Guidebook/about_orienteer.md

 * and many others.

 ##Building a Business App on Orienteer: the Approach
-The approach to building a data model in Orienteer inherits much from OrientDB.
-The schema is built of classes connected as nodes.
+The Orienteer approach  inherits much from OrientDB.
+The data model is represented by classes connected as nodes.
 Objects (instances) of classes are called documents.
-You can find more on OrientDB data model in [OrientDB documentation](http://orientdb.com/docs/last/).
+For more about OrientDB approach, see [OrientDB documentation](http://orientdb.com/docs/last/).

 ##Features Coming in Next Versions